FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ![Simulation](images/viv_006.png)

 * Under the _Scope_ tab (on the left side of the simulator window) you can see the hierarchical structure of your design.
 The test bench _counter_tb_ is at the top level, and below that is the counter _counter_ (instance name _dut_, see testbench).
 The ports, signals and constants defined for the module currently selected under _Scope_ are listed in the _Objects_ window; these can in turn be transferred to the waveform window on the right side using _drag & drop_.
-By default, the signal curves of all objects at the top hierarchy level are displayed, in this case the test bench.
+By default, the signal curves (a.k.a. _waveforms_) of all objects at the top hierarchy level are displayed, in this case the test bench.
 * To the right of _Scope_ and _Objects_, the signal curves of the selected signals are displayed in a _Waveform Window_.
 By default, 1000 ns are simulated, but this default setting can be changed in the _Flow Navigator_ under `Settings > Simulation` before the next start of the simulator.
 In the _Waveform Window_ you will find a bar at the top with buttons for zooming and other functions.
 To see the complete signal curve, for example, use the `Zoom Fit` button.
   * _Note_: Hover with the mouse over the symbols in the _Waveform Window_ and you will see the function of the symbols.
 * If you want to see internal signals from the _counter_, then select the instance name _dut_ under _Scope_ and then you can select the corresponding signals under _Objects_ using the right mouse button: In the context menu that appears, you can then add the signal using `Add To Wave Window`.
 * However, you will not yet see any signal curves for the new signals.
 To see them, you must restart the simulator: The Vivado toolbar was expanded above the simulator window when the simulator was started (marked in red in the previous image).
 There you will find several blue buttons; if you hover the mouse over them, the function is shown.
 You can use the `Restart` button to reset the simulator to time 0.
 You can now enter a new simulation time in the toolbar field (e.g. 100 ns) and simulate the corresponding time using the `Run for ...` button (showing the time you entered in the field).
+  * _Note_: Do not use the `Run All` button, because then simulation will run without stopping and you must stop it manually with the `Break` button.
 * You can also enter these commands directly in the _Tcl Console_ which you can find in the lower area of the Vivado GUI as shown in the next image (the commands you have entered so far are also displayed there), this can be more practical.
 The commands are for example: _restart_ and _run 100 ns_.
 If you enter _run \<time\>_ several times, the simulation will continue accordingly with the time you entered.
 Only a _restart_ will reset the simulation.

 ![Simulation](images/viv_007.png)